elliejeanclark/startup/notes.md

 You can make properties and functions of classes private by prefixing them with a #.
 ### Inheritance
 You can extend classes by using the `extends` keyword to define inheritance.
 Paramteres passed in are delivered using the `super` function.
 If a child has the same function name as a parent, the child will override the parent.
 If you want to access a parent's function, you can explicitly access it using the `super` keyword. ie `class Employee extends Person {constructor(name, position) {super(name);}}`
+## Regular Expressions
+Regular Expressions are essentially textual pattern matches.
+You can use it to find a string and know it exists, but then also to replace that string.
+Creation of regular expressions works either with class constructors (ie `const objRegex = new RegExp('ab*', 'i');`) or with a regular expression literal (ie `const literalRegex = /ab*/i;`).
+There are several string functions that work with regular expressions.
+They are, match, replace, search, and split.
+Search returns the index of the first match of the regular expression in the string.
+Match returns anything that matched the regular expression.
+Replace takes in the regular expression and what you want to replace it with.
+Split allows you to separate a string based on a specific seperator provided by the regular expression.
+You can also specify how many maximum substrings you want out of the total string you are splitting.
+### Common Rules with Regular Expressions in JavaScript
+1. **Matching a specific string**: Use the string literal directly.
+For example, `/hello/` will match the string "hello" in a text.

+2. **Matching any character**: Use the dot (.) metacharacter.
+For example, `/a.b/` will match any string that has an "a", followed by any character, and then a "b".

+3. **Matching a specific set of characters**: Use square brackets ([]).
+For example, `/[aeiou]/` will match any vowel in a text.

+4. **Matching a range of characters**: Use a hyphen (-) inside square brackets.
+For example, `/[a-z]/` will match any lowercase letter.

+5. **Matching multiple occurrences**: Use the plus sign (+) after the pattern.
+For example, `/a+/` will match one or more occurrences of the letter "a".

+6. **Matching optional occurrences**: Use the question mark (?) after the pattern.
+For example, `/colou?r/` will match both "color" and "colour".

+7. **Matching a specific number of occurrences**: Use curly braces ({}) with a specific number inside.
+For example, `/a{3}/` will match exactly three occurrences of the letter "a".

+8. **Matching word boundaries**: Use the \b metacharacter.
+For example, `/\bcat\b/` will match the word "cat" but not "catch" or "scattered".

+9. **Matching the start or end of a string**: Use the caret (^) to match the start and the dollar sign ($) to match the end.
+For example, `/^hello/` will match any string that starts with "hello".

+10. **Matching any character except a specific set**: Use the caret (^) inside square brackets.
+For example, `/[^0-9]/` will match any character that is not a digit.

+These are just a few examples of the common rules and patterns you can use with regular expressions in JavaScript.
+Regular expressions can be complex, so it's recommended to refer to the official documentation for more advanced patterns and techniques.